Joel-Adams/openshiftv3_infra/README.md

 ```

+You might get an error stating `"Aborting, target uses selinux but python bindings (libselinux-python) aren't installed!"`.
+If so please install the libselinux-python an re-run the playbook.

 To install and configure all of the needed software for the workshop run the below command replacing the openshift_admin_username and private key location with your own.

 ```